What is Locked Liquidity? Solana LP Locks Explained (2026)

 How to Verify a Lock

 Always verify liquidity locks before buying a token.
-Here's how:
+Here's where to look.

 Free for SolFoundry Tokens